Tuning Fuzzy Inference Systems

 Change FIS properties.
 Try changing properties such as the type of FIS, number of inputs, number of input/output MFs, MF types, and number of rules.
 A Sugeno system has fewer output MF parameters (assuming constant MFs) and faster defuzzification.
 Therefore, for fuzzy systems with a large number of inputs, a Sugeno FIS generally converges faster than a Mamdani FIS.
 Small numbers of MFs and rules reduce the number of parameters to tune, producing a faster tuning process.
 Furthermore, a large number of rules might overfit the training data.

-You can separately tune the parameters of each FIS in a FIS tree.
+If you have the corresponding training data, you can separately tune the parameters of each FIS in a FIS tree.
 You can then tune all the fuzzy systems together to generalize the parameter values.